 Located in Hudson, Ohio, the school began with one Children’s House class for students ages 3 to 6 in a one-room schoolhouse in downtown Hudson.
 It is now situated on 12 acres on Darrow Road offering programs from Infant through Middle School.

 Our school was first accredited by the Independent Schools Association of the Central States (ISACS) in 2007, followed by accreditation by the Ohio Association of Independent Schools (OAIS).

-Today, the school consists of a Parent-Toddler class, four Children’s House classes for students ages 3 to 6, two Lower Elementary classes for students ages 6 to 9, two Upper Elementary classes for students ages 9 to 12 and the Middle School for students ages 12 to 14.
+Today, the school consists of a Young Children's Community (including Parent-Infant, Parent-Toddler and 3 & 5 day Infant & Toddler classes), four Children’s House classes for students ages 3 to 6, two Lower Elementary classes for students ages 6 to 9, two Upper Elementary classes for students ages 9 to 12 and the Middle School for students ages 12 to 14.
 HMS serves students from Hudson and over 20 surrounding communities.

 More than a half-century from its founding, Hudson Montessori School continues to offer a Montessori educational experience that provides excellent academics, innovative programs and a nurturing, child-centered environment.